Introduction to Opioid Addiction

 Opioid addiction is a type of substance use disorder characterized by the compulsive use of opioid drugs, despite negative consequences.
 It is a chronic disease that affects the brain and behavior, leading to physical dependence, tolerance, and withdrawal symptoms.
 Opioid addiction can result from a combination of genetic, environmental, and lifestyle factors.
 The consequences of opioid addiction can be severe, including the risk of overdose, death, and significant damage to relationships, work, and overall health.

-Opioid use disorder - who becomes addicted to opioids
+Opioid Use Sisorder - who becomes Addicted to Opioids

 Drug dependence occurs when the body relies on opioids for normal functioning, leading to withdrawal symptoms when the drug is not available.
 This is different from drug tolerance, where the body requires higher doses to achieve the same effect, and addiction, which involves compulsive use despite harmful consequences.
 Understanding these distinctions is crucial in addressing the mechanisms and implications of opioid use.